syedumar2/petbook/README.md

 # PetBook — Pet Adoption Platform Backend

-PetBook is a feature-rich pet adoption backend built with Spring Boot 3.5.2 and MySQL, designed to facilitate pet adoption in India.
-This is a portfolio project demonstrating secure user authentication, pet management, real-time messaging between users, and admin moderation capabilities.

-# PetBook — Pet Adoption Platform Backend

 **PetBook** is a feature-rich pet adoption backend built with **Spring Boot 3.5.2** and **MySQL**, designed to facilitate pet adoption in India.
 This is a **portfolio project** demonstrating secure user authentication, pet management, real-time messaging between users, and admin moderation capabilities.